ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 #### Fee Config

 `gasLimit`: Sets the max amount of gas consumed per block.
+Keep in mind that this will limit how much computation can be processed in a single block and therefore will set an upper limit for the maximum amount of gas that a single transaction can use.
+For reference, C-Chain value is set to `15,000,000`.

 `targetBlockRate`: Sets the target rate of block production in seconds.
 A target of 2 will target producing a block every 2 seconds.
-If the network starts producing faster than this, base fees are increased accordingly.
+If the network starts producing faster than this,means that more blocks than expected are being issued to the network, so the base fees will increased accordingly.
+For C-chain this value is set to `2`.

 `minBaseFee`: Sets a lower bound on the EIP-1559 base fee of a block.
 Since the block's base fee sets the minimum gas price for any transaction included in that block, this effectively sets a minimum gas